 Within the Catholic setting of our academy, we at St Teresa’s are working to prepare the children in our care to take their place in a multi-cultural society, developing in them a sense of peace, justice, respect and becoming life-long successful learners.

 The academy’s curriculum comprises of learning inside the classroom and other learning beyond the classroom for all pupils.
 We aim to provide a quality of education that is progressive, high quality and tailored to the needs of all children.

 Our primary aim is to develop a love of learning through meaningful and engaging learning experiences.
 As a Catholic academy, with Christ at the centre of all we do, only excellence is good enough.

 Our curriculum is being redesigned and developed.
 Our curriculum improvement work started in September 2020 and rapid improvements continue until our bespoke curriculum for all learners is exemplary and broad.

-All subjects at St Teresa’s are taught in line with the National Curriculum and using discreet lessons.
-(This is a change from the thematic approach in previous academic years) We used staff, pupil and governor voice in September 2020 to move away from a thematic curriculum as we want pupils to have a higher level of knowledge acquisition.
+All subjects at St Teresa’s are taught in line with the National Curriculum and using discrete lessons.
+This is a change from the thematic approach in previous academic years.
+We used staff, pupil and governor voice in September 2020 to move away from a thematic curriculum as we want pupils to have a higher level of knowledge acquisition.

 Our improvement work also included a whole staff analysis of the barriers to learning that could impact success for our pupils.
 From this, we created a set of CURRICULUM DRIVERS which are becoming central to our redesign of all curriculum areas.